jeffreyp/lord-stanley/README.md

 This is a work-in-progress homebrewed Jekyll theme for my silly little [personal website](http://jeffreypratt.org).

 It is plagiarized heavily from the [Minima Jekyll theme](https://github.com/jekyll/minima/tree/master).

-More info TBA.
+More info TBA as I figure stuff out.